-Since March this year, only 30 per cent of all new residential lending can comprise interest-only loans, and there are limits on the number of interest-only loans with a loan-to-value ratio (LVR) above 80 per cent.
+Since March this year, only 30 per cent of all new residential lending can comprise interest-only loans and there are limits on the number of interest-only loans with loan-to-value ratios (LVRs) above 80 per cent.

-An LVR compares the value of the amount borrowed to the value of the property.
-The lower the LVR, the less risk both the bank and the borrower take on.
+A loan-to-value ratio compares the value of the amount borrowed to the value of the property.
+The lower the loan-to-value ratio, the less risk both the bank and the borrower take on.

 Although the rules are changing, there are various simple steps borrowers can take to put their loan application in the best position possible.